mlaccessories/mla-api/docs/overview.md

 Basic Authentication is used to authenticate users.

-Username can be either the username or email address registered for the ML Accessories website account.
+Username is the email address registered for the ML Accessories website account.

+Password is the password associated with the website account.

 ## Error Codes & Responses